This post may contain affiliate links. Please read our disclosure.

 Protein and fats

-In the opinion of these experts, you should focus more on total calories (read more about calorie counting and diabetes here).
+In the opinion of some experts, you should focus more on total calories (read more about calorie counting and diabetes here).

 The key thing to be aware of is that when protein and especially fat are consumed with carbohydrates, the energy from the meal will be released more slowly, which means that your blood sugars will be impacted more slowly as well.